Sea Turtle Conservation Center Navi Base

 If you were unlucky and didn’t spot sea turtles on your snorkelling or diving excursion (Similan or Surin islands are the best spots), you can always visit the Sea Turtle Conservation Center in Taplamu, Lam Kaen.
 It’s also a great place to visit with children and to add a bit of education to the holidays.

 The Sea Turtle Conservation Center is a place where turtles are taken care of and protected from danger.
+It was in 1979, that Queen Sirikit started the “Queen’s Project on Sea Turtle Conservation” to promote breeding by keeping some adult turtles and supporting the hatching.
 They make sure the little turtles are safely returned to the sea.
-The older and sick turtles are cared for permanently, as they wouldn’t survive on their own.
-The entrance fee is only 60 THB per person and is used to feed the turtles every day and maintain the Conservation Center.
-The place is taken care of by the Royal Thai Navy and volunteers.
-Local schools are often invited to have educational and fun activities at the Navy base.
+The older and sick turtles are rescued and cared for permanently, as they wouldn’t survive on their own.
+The centre is taken care of by the Royal Thai Navy and volunteers.
+Local schools are often invited to have excursions and fun activities at the Navy base.

 Right next to the Conservation Center is the T 215 boat, a 2004 tsunami wreck, but not quite as well preserved as the famous police boat 813 in Bang Niang.
 Nearby, there is a pier where most island tours depart from, and the Thai Navy golf course, which is open to the public.

-The best experience comes with a well-organized tour and knowledgeable guide.
+Include your visit to the Sea Turtle Conservation Center in adventurous highly-recommended tour with a well-organized tour and knowledgeable guide.
 Most tours to the Sea Turtle Conservation Center are child-friendly and often include a relaxing bamboo raft journey through the jungle rivers, visiting and feeding elephants, and/or a visit to a nearby waterfall.
 You can book one of these small-group half-day tours and be assured of an unforgettable experience!

 Final words…